Andrew Vaughn Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective eight K/9, the third-worst in the league.
+- The eight strikeouts per nine innings compiled by the Guardians pitching staff ranks 28th in the league.

-- The Guardians' 3.84 team ERA ranks sixth across all league pitching staffs.
+- The Guardians have the seventh-ranked team ERA among all MLB pitching staffs (3.88).

-- The Guardians allow the second-fewest home runs in baseball (106 total, one per game).
+- Guardians pitchers combine to surrender the second-fewest home runs in baseball (108 total, one per game).

-- The lefty's last appearance was on Monday against the Kansas City Royals, when he tossed seven innings, surrendering four earned runs while giving up seven hits.
+- The righty's most recent appearance came on Tuesday against the Kansas City Royals, when he tossed eight innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.